Helping young people to independence

 - Learn basics of computers such as using the keyboard and mouse, opening programs, saving documents and creating folders

-- Learn the basics of Word such as fonts, clip art and how to type letter or resume
+- Learn the basics of Word such as fonts, clip art and how to type a letter or resume

 - Access the Internet safely and learn how to research online